Center for Education and research in Construction (CERC)

 With generous support from the local construction industry in Seattle, the Department of Construction Management took on an ambitious project to develop a nearby research and education center at the old naval base at Sand Point.
 An Open House was held on November 20, 2009 to thank donors for more than $2 million in contributions and to celebrate the grand opening of The Pacific Northwest Center for Construction Research and Education (PNCCRE).
+In January 2015 the PNCCRE was renamed the Center for Education and Research in Construction (CERC).

-The PNCCRE features 25,000 square feet of space on two levels, providing a home for three areas of research and activity:
+CERC features 25,000 square feet of space on two levels, providing a home for three areas of research and activity:

 Virtual Construction Lab